Brok3d3ad/dotknow/README.md

    - Element Type: Type of element to create in the target system
    - Properties Path: Path in the properties tree
    - Element Width/Height: Default dimensions for elements
-4. Click "Process SVG" to extract and convert rectangle elements
+4. Click "Process SVG" to extract and convert SVG elements
 5. View the results in the output area
 6. Use "Copy to Clipboard" or "Save to File" to export the JSON results
 7. Export to Ignition SCADA project by configuring: